 It might take some time before your body can return to its pre-pregnancy shape and the stretch marks may further make you feel conscious about yourself and make you hesitant to have sex with your partner.

 Your beautiful baby is a result of all that your body has gone through.
 It is a natural process, and the body will regain its shape in a matter of time.
 Your partner is as proud of you as you yourself are.
 There is no need to be ashamed or conscious of your body.

 The body needs dedicated attention and nourishment after delivery, and so does the baby.
 Sex and intimacy may fall out as priorities from the life of couples for various reasons.
-However, it is important to keep the faith in each other alive and slowly start building up intimacy as things begin to settle.
+However, it is important to keep faith in each other and slowly start building up intimacy as things begin to settle.

 Sex Positions to Get Pregnant